happn-app/XcodeTools/Sources/XcodeProj/ Doc.docc/XcodeProj.md

 are abstract and only their subclasses can be instantiated.
 Here is the list of all the abstract classes in the PBXProj model.

+@Comment {
+	Note: The objects created in the CoreData model with code autogeneration set to class (as opposed to category or none) might require a clean rebuild before being seen by DocC.
+}

 - ``PBXObject``
 - ``PBXBuildPhase``
 - ``PBXFileElement``